Spirit cuts buyout price for Bombardier aerostructures unit as COVID-19 hits industry

 Bombardier’s restructuring comes amid broader turmoil in the aerospace sector because of the pandemic, which has grounded flights across the globe, weakened valuations and some companies’ appetite for deals.

-Earlier this month, Air Canada AC.TO slashed its price to buy Canadian tour operator Transat A.T.
-Inc TRZ.TO by nearly 75% as the coronavirus pandemic weighs on travel demand.
+Earlier this month, Air Canada slashed its price to buy Canadian tour operator Transat A.T.
+Inc by nearly 75% as the coronavirus pandemic weighs on travel demand.

-In April, aircraft parts suppliers Hexcel Corp HXL.N and Woodward Inc WWD.O abandoned their planned $6.4 billion all-stock merger.
+In April, aircraft parts suppliers Hexcel Corp and Woodward Inc abandoned their planned $6.4 billion all-stock merger.

 Reporting by Allison Lampert in Montreal and Ankit Ajmera in Bengaluru; Editing by Shinjini Ganguli and Bernadette Baum